 Free Things to Do in Dublin

-Chester Beatty Library and Gallery of Oriental Art – An impressive number of exhibits and galleries.
+Chester Beatty Library and Gallery of Oriental Art – A world class collection with an impressive number of exhibits and galleries.

-Millennium Bridge – A popular example of modernistic architecture over a walkable Liffey River connecting two great river front walks.
+Millennium Bridge – A popular example of modernistic architecture over the Liffey River connecting two great very walkable river front trails.

-Trinity College – One of the worlds best eduction institutions featuring a number of historic sites.
+Trinity College – Stroll through one of the worlds best eduction institutions featuring a number of historic sites.

 College Green – An impressive open space that attracts locals and visitors alike.

-Grand Canal – Spend a little time beside the water to rest and revive your energy.
+Grand Canal – Spend a little casual time beside the water to rest and revive.

 Irish Stock Exchange – Plan a visit and find out the importance of this place to the community.

-St. Teresa’s Church – The center of Dublin’s local religion and a holy site.
+St. Teresa’s Church – The center of Dublin’s religious life and a holy site.

-Ha’penny Bridge – Also known as the Penny Bridge, and officially the Liffey Bridge, is a pedestrian bridge built 1816 over the River Liffey of cast iron.
+Ha’penny Bridge – Also known as the Penny Bridge, and officially the Liffey Bridge, is a pedestrian cast iron bridge built in 1816 over the River Liffey.

 Dublins parks and gardens.
-The National Botanic Gardens are a couple of miles from central Dublin but not to be missed to view the country’s native plants in a gorgeous setting.
+In the center of Dublin is St. Stephens Green, a large and very popular park.
+The National Botanic Gardens is a couple of miles from central Dublin but not to be missed to view the country’s native plants in a gorgeous setting.
 The Hill of Tara has incredible views and can be found on any map of Dublin.
 Another is Phoenix Park known for its beautiful running paths.
-If traveling with kids, a great choice is to spend some time at the Dublin Zoo.
+If traveling with kids, a great choice is to spend some time in The Dublin Zoo.

 Stout and Whiskey Guinness Storehouse is a very popular tourist attraction at St. James’s Gate Brewery in Dublin, Ireland.
 Also Jameson Distillery Bow St. is the original site where Jameson Irish Whiskey was distilled until 1971.
 It is now another popular visitors centre.